If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

-Qualia Mind is my go to choice for a blended formula here.
+Qualia Mind is my go-to choice for a blended brain-signaling formula.

-As well as incorporating the lifestyle and dietary recommendations, check out the mushroom blends from FourSigmatic.
+In addition to incorporating all the lifestyle and dietary recommendations, check out the mushroom blends from FourSigmatic®.

 Chances are if you're still reading, you're a little overwhelmed with all the different nootropics!

-Fortunatley, others have felt the same way and have formulated some excellent Nootropic blends or 'stacks' as the gurus call it.
+Fortunately, others have felt the same way and have formulated some excellent nootropic blends or 'stacks' as the gurus call it.

 There are countless products on the market, and I don't want this article to turn into a review of all these products.

-Instead, I have listed my top recommendations for a Nootropic blend.
-These recommendations are a result of my research into the formulas, combined with the manufacturing process they use and of course my own and my clients own experiences with these blends.
+Instead, I have listed my top recommendations for a nootropic blend.
+These recommendations are a result of my research into the formulas, combined with the manufacturing process they use, my clients' experiences and, of course, my before and after experiments with these blends.

-Qualia mind is there '2nd gen' formula.
-I reviewed their first formula two years ago (you can read that review here - My Intense Experience Taking Qualia) and I'm currently in the process of doing a comprehensive experiment (and review) of the new Qualia Mind formula (sign up to my newsletter for updates on that).
+Qualia Mind is their 'second generation' formula.
+I reviewed their first formula two years ago.
+You can read that review here → My Intense Experience Taking Qualia.
+I'm currently in the process of doing a comprehensive experiment (and review) of the new Qualia Mind formula.
+(Sign up to my newsletter for updates on that.)

-Update - The review of Qualia Mind is now live.
-You can read it here - Qualia Mind Review - Extraordinary Deep Sleep & Cognitive Benefits.
+Update: The review of Qualia Mind is now live.
+You can read it here → Qualia Mind Review—Extraordinary Deep Sleep And Cognitive Benefits.

-Their new Qualia mind formula comes in a caffeinated version and a non-caffeine version (I use the latter) and may very well be the most advanced nootropic blend on the market.
+Their new Qualia Mind formula comes in a caffeinated version and a non-caffeine version.
+(I use the latter.)
+It may very well be the most advanced nootropic blend on the market.

 Here are a few of the ingredients in the blend:

-You may recognise some of these compounds from the article above.
-This is why Qualia is quickly becoming known as the worlds top nootropic.
-This is only a short list of all the ingredients the product has (one serving is 7 capsules!) you can see the full list here.
+You may recognize some of these compounds from the article above.
+This is why Qualia is quickly becoming known as the world's top nootropic.
+This is only a short list of all the ingredients in the product.
+(One serving is seven capsules!)
+You can see the full list here.

 This is the little sibling to the premium Qualia Mind product.
-It has slightly less ingrediants than Qualia Mind, but comes in at a much lower price point and one serving is only 5 caps instead of 7.
+It has slightly fewer ingredients than Qualia Mind but comes in at a much lower price point and one serving is only five capsules instead of seven.

-Qualia focus doesn't have the same benefits around focus and attention, nor the memory and learning ability.
-But for those on a budget, Qualia Focus is a great entry level nootropic.
+Qualia focus doesn't have the same benefits around focus and attention, nor the improved memory and learning ability.
+But for those on a budget, Qualia Focus is a great entry-level nootropic.

 Plus with discount code FERGUS you save an extra 10% on the already low price.

 Alpha Brain is Onnit's famous nootropic.
 Clinically proven to boost memory and focus, there is a reason why it's so popular.
-You can even find this in major retail stores such as Wholefoods.
+You can even find this in major retail stores such as Whole Foods Market.